Nikiloshen/CNNs_and_Computer_Vision/Tennis_Analysis/README.md

 - 🧠 **Key Point Extraction**: Using PyTorch to extract court key points aids in understanding player positioning and movement relative to the court.
 - 📊 **Data Visualization**: The mini court representation consolidates performance data visually, making it easier to interpret during analysis.
 - ⚙️ **Modular Design**: The project structure promotes reusability and scalability of components, supporting future enhancements and additional features.
-- 🚀 **Career Advancement**: Completing this project can significantly enhance a developer’s portfolio, showcasing skills in AI/ML and computer vision applications.

 ## Player Statistics
 In addition to tracking players and balls, the system provides player statistics, including: